The Hallmarks of Mosaic Academy

 We have selected from a variety of curriculum sources and carefully review our choices on a consistent basis to ensure their effectiveness in creating a well-rounded student.

-Some of our curriculum choices are: Bob Jones University Press math and science, Apologia Science, Modern Curriculum Press, Easy Grammar, Handwriting Without Tears, Abeka Phonics, Making Words, McGraw Hill History, Story of the World volumes 1-4.
+Some of our curriculum choices are: Bob Jones University Press math and science, Apologia Science, Modern Curriculum Press, Shirley Grammar, Handwriting Without Tears, Abeka Phonics, Making Words, McGraw Hill History, Story of the World volumes 1-4.